jenniferobidike/alx-system_engineering-devops/0x00-shell_basics/README.md

 .with user and group IDs displayed numerically
 .And hidden files (starting with .)

-6. Create a script that creates a directory named my_first_directory in the /tmp/ directory..
+6-Create a script that creates a directory named my_first_directory in the /tmp/ directory..

 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory.